-The following measures have been taken to improve energy efficiency within the Trust during the financial year 2022/23.
+The following measures have been taken to improve energy efficiency within the Trust during the financial year 2023/24.

-- Consistent messages and drive to reduce consumption with staff and pupils raise awareness of energy wastage through staff bulletin - Increased energy prices have resulted in a natural awareness of consumption amongst staff to protect the school budget - Alteration of boiler activation times and thermostatic controls to reduce energy consumption - Encouragement to hold meetings and training on line where possible to reduce emissions through travel - · All replacement lights now replaced routinely with LED lights on a rolling programme - Motion Sensor controlled lights in toilets and rolled out to classrooms - · Review and modernisation of external security lighting - Replacement of Boiler Rooms including successful bid to install air source heat pump in main boiler room at Sir Christopher Hatton.
+- The Trust has undertaken a full decarbonisation survey of its sites and has clear action plans in place to support future reductions in carbon emissions - Consistent messages and drive to reduce consumption with staff and pupils raises awareness of energy wastage through staff bulletin and internal communications - Increased energy prices have resulted in a natural awareness of consumption amongst staff to protect the school budget - Alteration of boiler activation times and thermostatic controls to reduce energy consumption - Encouragement to hold meetings and training on line where possible to reduce emissions through travel - · All replacement lights now replaced routinely with LED lights on a rolling programme - Motion Sensor controlled lights in toilets and rolled out to classrooms - Review and modernisation of external security lighting - Installation of energy efficient boilers in all but one academy, including the installation of an Air Source heat pump in Sir Christopher Hatton Academy.